 Surface Pro X removable hard drive

 Just like the Surface Laptop 3, the Surface Pro X includes a removable Solid-State Drive (SSD), which you can replace for security reasons or upgrade purposes with a Surface certified hard drive.
 Although, you can’t actually open the Surface Pro X, in the back, behind the kickstand, there’s a compartment that you can open easily with a paper-click that let you access the hard drive (M.2) as well as the SIM card.

 Although Microsoft has also introduced Windows 10X, this is not the operating system running on the device.
 Instead, the new tablet uses the full version of Windows 10 designed for ARM processors.

 Using Windows 10 on ARM, you’ll get most of the same benefits you’ll get on a desktop or laptop computer, such as the same desktop experience, Microsoft Store apps as well as legacy programs (Win32) support.
 However, there are some limitations, including no Open GL games and some apps that integrates into the operating system won’t work.

 As for the battery life, Microsoft claims up to 13 hours of regular use, and using the updated Surface Connect, you can charge the tablet from zero to 80 percent in less than an hour.

 Price and availability

 The Surface Pro X will cost $999 for the base model.
-It’s available for preorder now, and it’ll go on sale on November 5.
+It’s available for sale starting November 5.